-You can find the audit clause in your Oracle Licence and Services Agreements (OLSA) and the newer Oracle Master Agreements (OMA).
+You can find the audit clause in your Oracle Licence and Services Agreements (OLSA) and Oracle Master Agreements (OMA).
 Here the licence agreement gives Oracle the right upon generally 45 days’ notice to request access to your systems where its products are installed.

 If after Oracle investigates you are found to be under-licensed then you are required to purchase licences to make up the shortfall without the discounts you may have been used to and possibly with the addition of back support.
 This un-budgeted spend can be a major dent in finances and usually elicits a pretty negative response from Oracle customers.